Academic & Student Resources

 The Career Development & Public Service Office

 The Career Development & Public Service Office (CDO) provides students with the advising and resources to achieve their professional goals.
 Our career advisors are experienced attorneys with diverse legal backgrounds who will work with each student throughout their three years as well as after they graduate.
-First-year students are assigned to a designated CDO advisor during their first semester.
+First-year students are assigned to a designated CDO advisor during their first term.
 The CDO’s online appointment system allows students to make appointments easily and at their convenience.

 Through individual advising and scores of programs each year, students can work with our CDO team to identify their unique career goals, explore the world of law, learn how to approach a job search, and take advantage of the many resources available inside and outside of the law school with alumni and other employers.
 Students can also opt in to receive an alumni mentor who works in their desired practice area and/or geographic location.